Massive sinkhole swallows Illinois soccer field after mine collapses, official says

 Footage captured by 618 Drone Service shows the large hole, which is estimated to be at least 30 feet deep and 100 feet wide.

-The collapse is thought to be a result of a working mine, Hayes told KMOV.
+The collapse is thought to be a result of a working mine, Haynes told KMOV.
 No injuries were reported.

 "The mines have been here and in this area for decades and decades," Haynes said.
 "It's never been brought up before so I'm told it's an anomaly.
 We'll wait until the investigation is complete."